PRL-PRG/dejavuii/docs/schema.md

 All ids are unsigned integers.
 More information for projects, paths commits and file hashes can be found in separate files:

 ### `commits.csv`

-id
+1. id
-sha of the commit
+2. sha of the commit
-time of the commit
+3. time of the commit

 ### `fileHashes.csv`

-id
+1. id
-has of the contents
+2. hash of the contents

 ### `paths.csv`

-id
+1. id
-path
+2. path

 ### `projects.csv`

-id
+1. id
-username
+2. username
-repo name
+3. repo name